6 min read

 Some common signs of scoliosis can be visible when looking at a person and their natural posture.
 People with scoliosis may appear to have uneven shoulders or an uneven waist.
 When standing, a person with scoliosis may seem to have different-length arms.
 A person with scoliosis may also have one shoulder blade more visible than the other.
 There may also be some asymmetry in the ribs.
 A prominence may appear on the back when a person is bending forward.

 Other symptoms of scoliosis include back pain, numbness, or tingling sensations down the leg.
 Because scoliosis curves cause postural imbalances, some muscles have to accommodate this imbalance which can cause chronic back pain.
-In addition, the abnormal sideways curvature of the spine can compress nerves which causes symptoms including tingling, pain, or impairments in fine motor control.
+In addition, the abnormal sideways curvature of the spine can compress nerves which cause symptoms including tingling, pain, or impairments in fine motor control.
 A person may also experience fatigue and stiffness.

 Sociolosis can prevent the circulation of CSF in the brain, which leads to tension headaches and migraines.
 Scoliosis can also cause decreased pulmonary functioning.
 In cases of severe scoliosis, it can be more challenging for the rib cage to expand fully, causing people to have difficulty taking full and deep breaths.
-Sociolosis can also affect the digestive system as it may put pressure on the stomach and intestines and cause digestive problems.
+Scoliosis can also affect the digestive system as it may put pressure on the stomach and intestines and cause digestive problems.

 For a diagnosis of scoliosis, a doctor will typically do a physical examination and neurological exam, including an x-ray.
 They will look for imbalances in the shoulder and hips, differences in the rib cage, and prominences when the person bends forward.
 MRI imaging can also help to diagnose underlying conditions.